PatRogala/workout-app-vistula/README.md

 1. `bin/ci`

+## Technologies used
+The application was built using:
+- Programming language: Ruby
+- Framework: TBD
+- Database: TBD

 ## Production

-* All runtime configuration should be supplied in the UNIX environment
+* All runtime configurations should be supplied in the UNIX environment

 <!-- MARKDOWN LINKS & IMAGES -->